huyaoyu/Tutorial2020_Stereo/README.md

 ## 3D cost volume

 The backbone comes from the PSMNet[[1]](#PSMNet).
 The origina PSMNet is modified such that it also estimates the uncertainty of its own disparity prediction.
 This modified model is called PSMNU.
-Please refer to [[3]](#PSMNU) for more detail about PSMNU.
+Please refer to [[3]](#PSMNU) for more details about PSMNU.

 ## Cross-correlation